HoustonRuby/rails_girls/README.md

 We are very excited to share with you how to build a web application using Ruby on Rails.

 We love building websites because we get to be creative, solve problems, and make things.
-We hope to share this joy with you today!
+We hope you experience the joy of creating today!

 Each of us began our journeys to becoming web developers differently, but we find that a common thread is curiosity and a thirst for learning.